-In the mid to late 1800s, bacteria were being identified as the major causes of disease; however, the discovery of microorganisms and their connection to disease clouded the discovery of the causes of other life-threatening diseases.
-Beriberi, rickets, and pellagra were still devastating the populations around the world.
-It was believed in 1870 that up to one third of poor children in the inner city areas of major cities in the world suffered from serious rickets.
+Vitamins are organic components in food that are needed in very small amounts for metabolism, growth, and for maintaining good health.
+The discovery of vitamins and the role they play in life and health has an interesting history.
+In the mid- to late-1800s, bacteria were being identified as the major causes of disease; however, the discovery of microorganisms and their connection to disease clouded the discovery of the causes of other life-threatening diseases.
+Beriberi, rickets, and pellagra were still devastating populations around the world.
+It was believed in 1870 that up to one-third of poor children in the inner city areas of major cities in the world suffered from serious rickets.
 Biochemistry was being advanced, and new lines of investigation were opening up.
 In the 1880s, it was observed that when young mice were fed purified diets, they died quickly.
 When fed milk, they flourished.
-In 1887, a naval surgeon, T. K. Takaki, eradicated beriberi from the Japanese navy by adding vegetables, meat, and fish to their diet, which up until then was mostly rice.
-In 1889, at the London Zoo, it was demonstrated that rickets in lion cubs could be cured by feeding them crushed bone, milk, and cod liver oil.^{11,21,22}
+In 1887, a naval surgeon, T. K. Takaki, eradicated beriberi from the Japanese navy by adding vegetables, meat, and fish to their diet, which until then had been mostly rice.
+In 1889, at the London Zoo, it was demonstrated that rickets in lion cubs could be cured by feeding them crushed bone, milk, and cod liver oil.^{13,23,24}

 The first major epidemiologic implications of deficiency illnesses came in 1886 when the Dutch commissioned the firm of C. A. Pekelharing and Winkler who sent Christian Eijkman (1858-1930), an army doctor, to the East Indies to investigate the cause of beriberi.
 Eijkman observed that chickens fed on polished rice developed symptoms of beriberi and recovered promptly when the food was changed to whole rice, but he mistakenly attributed the cause of the disease to a neurotoxin.
-Eijkman and G. Grijns (1865-1944), a physiologist, suggested that beriberi was a result of the lack of some essential substance in the outer layer of the rice grain.
-In 1905, Pekelharing conducted a series of experiments based on Eijkman's observations, was more thorough in his work, and came to the same conclusions.
+Gerrit Grijns (1865- 1944), a physiologist, correctly identified that beriberi was a result of an essential nutrient in the outer layers of grain that is removed by polishing.